kekePower/museweb/README.md

 # MuseWeb

-MuseWeb is an **experimental, prompt-driven web server** that streams HTML straight from plain-text prompts using a large-language model (LLM).
+MuseWeb is an **experimental, prompt-driven web server** that streams HTML straight from plain-text prompts using a large-language model (LLM). **Works with any OpenAI-compatible API** - from local Ollama models to cloud providers like OpenAI, Anthropic, Google, Together.ai, Groq, and hundreds more.
 Originally built "just for fun," it currently serves as a proof-of-concept for what prompt-driven websites could become once local LLMs are fast and inexpensive.
 Even in this early state, it showcases the endless possibilities of minimal, fully self-hosted publishing.

-**Version 1.1.0** introduces a complete modular architecture for improved maintainability and extensibility.
+**Version 1.1.4** introduces enhanced model support, robust output sanitization, and critical streaming fixes for clean HTML generation.

 ---